Introduction

 What a splendid journey it’s been. - Chapter One

 Unfortunately, I must have been awkward about it.
-In all the confusion, I not only wrapped the umbilical cord around my neck, but apparently thought it would be fun to moon the world before making my entrance.
+In all the confusion, I not only wrapped the umbilical cord around my neck, apparently I also thought it would be great fun to moon the world before making my entrance.

 Bad move, that one.
-It took nearly 50 minutes for a team of very dedicated doctors and nurses to dislodge me from the tangle I’d gotten into.
-Then, only to scare the bejeezus out of everyone with my frighteningly limp and blue appearance.
+It took nearly 50 minutes for a team of very dedicated doctors and nurses to dislodge me from the tangle I’d gotten into—only for me to then scare the bejeezus out of everyone with my frighteningly limp and blue appearance.
 I’m informed that it took a few smacks before they smacked hard enough to get my attention.
-Like in the movies, once the crying started, I pinked right up, thanks to a healthy heart and lungs and all the rest of it.
+Like in the movies, once the crying started, I pinked right up, thanks to a healthy heart, lungs and all the rest of it.

 What a relief for everyone when they placed me into a cozy crib next to my waiting big sis.

 Before long, we were bundled up with Mom and on our way home, led by Dad.
-Dad was a top-rung musician - high in talent, low in financial stability, so it was a modest two-room apartment in the war-ravaged northern industrial city of Münster that he had to shoehorn us into.
-I heard my eight-year-older brother had a tough time with the addition of two “crying, stinking, pooping-machines” (his words) crowding his scene.
+Dad was a top-rung musician—high in talent, low in financial stability—so he had to shoehorn us into a modest two-room apartment in the war-ravaged northern industrial city of Münster.
+I heard my eight-year-older brother had a tough time with the addition of two crying, stinking, "pooping machines” (his words) crowding his scene.

-Fortunately, besides music and his family, Dad loved art and photography and had a way with cameras.
+Fortunately, besides music and his family, Dad loved art and photography and had a way with cameras and writing copy.
 He had also learned to speak English well.
-Still lacking business acumen in bombed-out, post-war, depression-racked Germany, it was bleak.
-Life had been tough enough with one behaved and unusually studious son in a tiny apartment, with two more mouths to feed, it was a scary prospect, and my parents saw little chance for a future in Germany.
+Still, lacking business acumen in bombed-out, post-war, depression-racked Germany, life was bleak.
+It had been tough enough with one well-behaved and unusually studious son in a tiny apartment.
+With two more mouths to feed, it was a scary prospect, and my parents saw little chance of a future in Germany.

-In life’s many lotteries we win some, we lose some.
-We won a big in Mom's mother's sister Aunt Elsie and her husband Uncle Julius, who were politically astute enough to immigrate to the USA in the 1930s.
-They were living the American Dream in Chicago working for Sunbeam appliances and best of all, they decided to sponsor our growing family.
-In the nick of time, since there was yet another little one “on the way.”
+In life’s many lotteries, we win some, we lose some.
+We won big with Mom’s mother’s sister, Aunt Elsie, and her husband, Uncle Julius, who were politically astute enough to immigrate to the USA in the 1930s.
+They were living the American Dream in Chicago, working for Sunbeam Appliances, and best of all, they decided to sponsor our growing family—just in the nick of time, since there was yet another little one on the way.

-They sponsored what must have felt like the great escape from Germany to the land of opportunity and fortune - and they remained a wonderful presence in our lives, and rank as my first heroes.
+They sponsored what must have felt like the great escape from Germany to the land of opportunity and fortune.
+They remained a wonderful presence in our lives and rank as my first heroes.

-Okay, so there we were - my sister and I, not even half a year old, my brother, Dad, and Mom with child - getting a blessedly inexpensive berth on an ocean liner.
+Okay, so there we were—my sister and I, not even half a year old; my brother, Dad, and a pregnant Mom—getting a blessedly inexpensive berth on an ocean liner.
 Did I say inexpensive?
 The hitch?
 December, steaming across the North Atlantic Ocean on the ocean liner TSS New York.

-I don’t recall Dad ever talking about the voyage, he was always busy looking forward.
+I don’t recall Dad ever talking about the voyage; he was always busy looking forward.
 My brother remembers having the time of his life.
-At 8, with an engineer’s heart and already a full-blown love affair with planes, he was allowed to escape our cabin to explore, though confined to the corridors, since doorways to the promenade decks were latched shut due to the storm.
+At eight, with an engineer’s heart and already a full-blown love affair with planes, he was allowed to escape our cabin to explore—though confined to the corridors and public rooms, while doorways to the promenade decks were often latched shut due to the storms throughout the voyage.

 My mother recalls a couple of nice days, but then the storms came.
-With babies pooping, everyone puking, and feeling like warmed-over death, except for my brother.
-Mom also recalled the struggle of feeding me—I’d keep drifting off at her breast, only to wake the moment she put me down.
+Mom also recalled babies pooping, everyone puking, and feeling like warmed-over death—except for my brother.
+She struggled to feed me since I keep drifting off at her breast, only to wake the moment she put me down.
 My sister, on the other hand, ate well, then cried endlessly.
-All of this in a cramped, swaying cabin, with one little porthole, and the atmosphere getting thicker by the day, amplifying their exhaustion.
-When I imagine Mom was pregnant and probably with morning sickness into the mix, I’m in awe of her.
+All of this in a cramped, swaying cabin with one little porthole, and the atmosphere getting thicker by the day, amplifying their exhaustion.
+When I imagine that Mom was pregnant and probably dealing with morning sickness on top of it all, I’m in awe of her.

-My bother remembers the cabin stink, with the only porthole needing to stay closed during the storm, since he felt fine, he remembers escaping as much as possible.
-For most of the journey he was limited to walking the hallways and public areas since the storm had exterior doors lashed shut and the pomanders were off limits to passengers.
+My brother remembers the lashed porthole and the stink of the cabin.
+Since he felt fine, he remembers escaping as much as possible, which was all the time.
+For most of the journey, he was limited to walking the hallways and public areas, as the storm had exterior doors & portholes latched shut and the promenades were off-limits to passengers for a good deal of the twelve day journey.

-He does recall the ship listing and he once found a hatch door unlatched and slightly open.
-Of course he tried pushing it open and managed it, then suddenly he found himself outside, in the raging storm.
-With wind blowing and ship rolling, the door slammed shut.
-Trapping him outside in the storm.
-Fortunately with another roll of a wave and a lot of effort he managed to pull it back open and get back inside - scared shitless, though having acquired a whole new level of appreciation for why those doors are kept shut during storms, and why posted rules should be followed.
+He does recall the ship listing.
+Once, he found a hatch door unlatched and slightly ajar.
+Of course, he had to try pushing it open—and he managed it—only to suddenly find himself outside in the raging storm.
+With a change in the howling wind and the ship's roll, the door slammed shut, trapping him outside.
+Fortunately, with another roll of a wave and a lot of effort, he managed to pull it back open and he got back inside—scared shitless, but having acquired a whole new level of appreciation for why those doors are kept shut during storms and why posted rules should be followed.

-Adding to their trials, instead of steaming straight for New York, the ship was diverted north to help in a search for a boat in distress.
-Filling him with excitement, but a couple days of fruitless (boring) search, he was happy when the TSS New York turned back to New York and with a full head of steam and clear weather finished her voyage.
+Adding to their trials, instead of steaming straight for their first destination Halifax, the ship was diverted further north to help search for a boat in distress.
+This filled my brother with excitement, but after a couple of days of fruitless (boring) searching, he was happy when the TSS New York picked up a full head of steam and returned to her voyage under sunny skies.

 It was December 1955, and Rosa Parks was on the front pages of all the newspapers.